dionhaefner/FOWD/README.md

 After installing the Python code (e.g. via `pip install git+https://github.com/dionhaefner/FOWD.git`), you can use the command line tool `fowd` to create a FOWD dataset from a raw source.

+### CDIP

-Currently, the best supported source is CDIP data:
+Currently, the best supported source is [CDIP buoy data](https://cdip.ucsd.edu/):

 ```bash
 $ fowd process-cdip 433p1 -o fowd-cdip-out
 ```

-will process all data located in the `433p1` folder.
+will process all CDIP data located in the `433p1` folder.

-You can also process generic netCDF input files:
+### Generic inputs

+Use

 ```bash
 $ fowd process-generic infile.nc -o outdir
 ```

-Generic inputs must have the following structure:
+Generic inputs must be netCDF files with the following structure:

 ```
 Variables: